 Ryan Bingham: At what point were you going to stop and go back to what made you happy?

 How much did they pay you to give up on your dreams?
 It’s a question that struck me when I first heard it.
-It continues to weigh heavily on my mind even now.
-To many, Bingham’s pep talk may seem ill-timed and even a bit heartless, but the more I think about it, the more I realize that Ryan is speaking not only to a man who finds himself at an occupational crossroad, but to everyone.
+To many, Ryan’s pep talk may seem ill-timed and even a bit heartless.
+The more I think about it, the more I realize that Ryan is not only speaking to a man at an occupational crossroads.
+This is a question that applies to anyone who has ever dreamed of doing something they love.

 Dreams are a special gift that God places into our lives.
-The world might tell us that our dreams are the creations of our minds wherein we imagine the seemingly impossible (or the consequences of eating strange foods late in the evening).
+The world might tell us that our dreams are the creations of our minds wherein we imagine things that are seemingly impossible (or the consequences of eating strange foods before bed).
 For many that definition would be enough, but as a believer in Christ we are able see dreams for what they really are – a revelation of what God has spoken over our lives.
-But in spite of this knowledge many of us are like Bob – willing to abandon the promises revealed in our dreams to pursue quick fixes and easy paths leading nowhere in particular.
+Unfortunately, despite this knowledge, many of us are like Bob.
+Life brought about challenges that scared us into abandoning the promises revealed in our dreams to pursue quick fixes and easy paths leading nowhere in particular.

 Numbers 12:6 is clear in telling us that “When there is a prophet among you, I, the LORD, reveal myself to them in visions, I speak to them in dreams.”
 Our pursuits in life are designed to lead us to that place where we can discover who God created us to be and how our life fits into His plan here on earth and eternally in heaven.
 We can take comfort from the certain knowledge that we were created and designed by a God who made us with a purpose in mind and a role to play.

-May we strive to search those dreams in pursuit of God’s directive for His people and for the world.
+May we strive to search those dreams in accordance with God’s will for His people and for the world.